fuzziqersoftware/newserv/README.md

         * You'll see in-game messages from the server when you take some actions, like killing enemies, opening boxes, or flipping switches.
         * You'll see the rare seed value and floor variations when you join a game.
         * You'll be placed into the last available slot in lobbies and games instead of the first, unless you're joining a BB solo-mode game.
+        * You'll be able to run any client function with `$patch`, not only those that are marked visible.
         * You'll be able to join games with any PSO version, not only those for which cross-version play is normally enabled.
 See the "Cross-version play" section above for details on this.
     * `$readmem <address>`: Read 4 bytes from the given address and show you the values.
     * `$writemem <address> <data>`: Write data to the given address.
 Data is not required to be any specific size.